-As recounted in a previous post, Harald Fairhair had many children by many wives.
+As recounted in a previous post about the Viking Age, Harald Fairhair had many children by many wives.
 Olav is said to have been the son of Harald’s wife Svanhild, who was the daughter of his friend, Jarl Eystein, and the sister of Ragnvald the Mighty.
 We believe he had two full brothers, Björn “the Chapman” and Ragnar, and many half-brothers from his father’s various wives and concubines.

 When Harald Fairhair was approximately fifty years old, he divided his kingdom among his surviving sons, who, at the time, were said to be “unruly” and fighting each other for dominance.
 Harald gave Vingulmark (whose name means impenetrable forest) to Olav to rule, while Björn was given the neighboring Vestfold.
 We do not know if the third son, Ragnar, was given a district to rule, but it would appear that he was not.

 We know very little about Olav.
 There is no description of him, and even his name is shrouded in mystery.
 In Heimskringla, there is some confusion about one of Harald’s forefathers, who was called Olav Geirstader-Alf, or the elf of Geirstad, and Harald’s son, who was also referred to by the same name.
 We don’t know which, or whether either of these, is accurate.